George Barney: Works

+Politics

+Barney was appointed a member of the New South Wales Legislative Council from 17 July 1843, but resigned in August 1843.

+Business

+From 1841, he became chairman of the board of the Gasllght Company, and a trustee of the Savings Bank of New South Wales.

 Late life

 Barney was appointed successively chief commissioner of crown lands on 1 January 1849, and Surveyor General of New South Wales on 11 October 1855.
 He was again appointed a member of the Legislative Council from 13 October 1851 to 29 February 1856.

 He was married to Portia Henrietta Peale.
 One of their daughters, Maria Jane Scott, was a painter and novelist.

 He died at Sydney on 16 April 1862.